JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 resentment against Mr. Blake, Mr. Superintendent, and myself–otherwise, the very three people who have all, in their different ways, been trying to help her to recover her lost jewel.
-Having brought my inquiry to that point–THEN, my lady, and not till then, I begin to look back into my own mind for my own experience.
+Having brought my inquiry to that point–_Then_, my lady, and not till then, I begin to look back into my own mind for my own experience.
 My own experience explains Miss Verinder’s otherwise incomprehensible conduct.
 It associates her with those other young ladies that I know of.
 It tells me she has debts she daren’t